-We accept applications on a rolling basis, with review beginning on December 15, 2020.
+We accept applications on a rolling basis until January 13, 2020.
 In your cover letter, please address the following in order for your application to be considered:

 To promote social justice and best achieve our mission, Justice in Aging is committed to maintaining a diverse staff and creating an inclusive and respectful workplace in which differences are acknowledged and valued.
 How do you think your personal or professional experience or background has prepared you to contribute to a work environment with a strong commitment to diversity, equity and inclusion?
 Feel free to think broadly about your response to this question, applying various aspects of your life and personal experiences to your response.